This post may contain affiliate links. Read my full disclosure policy.

-You are only 10 minutes away from experiencing the most amazing Fresh Tomatillo Salsa (aka Mexican Salsa Verde) ever!
+You are only 10 minutes away from experiencing the most amazing Fresh Tomatillo Salsa (aka Mexican Salsa Verde)!
 Using raw, fresh tomatillos results in a vibrant and flavorful salsa you will fall in love with.
+You’ll never want to roast your tomatillos again!!!
+I promise!
 Serve with chips, tacos, quesadillas, enchiladas or burritos!

 Tomatillos are in season right now and I can’t believe it’s taken me this long to share this amazing recipe with you!
 And when you try it- I think you’ll be wondering the same too, because this fresh Tomatillo Salsa Recipe is simply the BEST!

 And here is why: Because the tomatillos are totally raw.
 Yep, you read it right, yes, they are raw, not roasted, not cooked what-so-ever- and I know some of you are probably feeling a little skeptical- and that’s ok- I was too.
-But I ‘m hoping you suspend your disbelief and trust me on this and just give a try.
+But I’m hoping you suspend your disbelief and trust me on this and just give this a try.
+You will never want to roast your tomatillos again!

 Such a great addition to your Mexican Feast.
 Simple yet sooooo flavorful!
 Serve the Tomatillo Salsa with chips or FISH TACOS, quesadillas, Portobello Tacos or use it as an enchilada sauce.
 You’ll pretty much want to drink it!